Peute industrial and commercial area

 Standard land values

 The standard land value is the land value of a fictitious plot of land that is ideal for its surroundings.
-In the Peute industrial and commercial area, the standard land value is around 430 euros per square metre.
+In the Peute industrial and commercial area, the standard land value is around 430 per square metre.

 Infographic on hazardous operations in the Peute industrial and commercial area